Whether you’re applying for a first draw PPP loan or a second draw PPP loan, here’s everything you need to know.

-Likely yes!
-Paycheck Protection Program loans are more extensive than SBA disaster loans.
-Small businesses, sole proprietorships, independent contractors, and self-employed individuals can all qualify.
+Paycheck Protection Program loans are farther reaching than SBA disaster loans.
+Small businesses, sole proprietorships, independent contractors, and self-employed individuals are all eligible.

 Sole proprietorships will need to submit a Schedule C from their tax return filed (or to be filed) showing the net profit from the sole proprietorship.

-Independent contractors will need to submit Form 1099-MISC in addition to their Schedule C.
+Independent contractors will need to submit Form 1099-MISC (now 1099-NEC in 2020) in addition to their Schedule C.